 Shop around for virtual event tools

-Right now, Zoom is a big favorite for virtual conferencing and can be used for certain types of virtual events.
-There are myriads of other options available as well, depending on what you need – we use GoToWebinar for some of our webinars for the marketing-specific reporting functionalities.
+Right now, Zoom is a favorite for virtual conferencing and can be used for certain types of virtual events.
+There are myriads of other options available as well, depending on what you need – we’ve used GoToWebinar for some of our webinars for the marketing-specific reporting functionalities.
 However, you might need something a bit more purpose-built if you want to make the most out of these virtual recruiting events.

-Some recruiting platforms offer virtual event functionalities – if you haven’t yet, definitely check out Beamery’s Virtual Recruiting Events.
+Some recruiting platforms offer virtual event functionalities – if you haven’t yet, check out Beamery’s Virtual Recruiting Events.
 At the very least, it will give you an idea of what to look for in such a tool, from landing page builders to promotion workflows to reporting and team collaboration.

 Email Template 1: The Classic Company Briefing

-This is popular in campus recruiting strategies.
-If you target specific populations of candidates that might not know much about your company, but you know are looking for jobs in your industry, then your goal is to “brief” them.
-You want to broadly and efficiently share the kind of basic information that will help filter out the bad fits, and set up the good fits for success.
+This approach is popular in campus recruiting strategies.
+If you target specific populations of candidates that might not know much about your company, but you know are looking for jobs in your industry, then your goal is to ‘brief’ them.
+You want to broadly and efficiently share the basic information that will help filter out candidates who are not a good fit and set the candidates who are a good fit up for success.

-Ideally, this is a presentation with a company executive that can talk broadly to the company’s strengths, its mission and values, its plans for the future – someone who will generate excitement about the company and help distinguish it from the competition.
-Make sure that they are available for a Q&A after the main presentation.
+Ideally, this event would include a presentation with a company executive that can speak broadly to the company’s strengths, its mission and values and its plans for the future – someone who will generate excitement about the company and help distinguish it from the competition.
+It’s a good idea to make time for a Q&A after the main presentation as well.

 Email template 2: The Virtual Coffee Chat

-This one is ideal for late stage candidates who you’ve been cultivating for a while.
+This one is ideal for late stage candidates who you’ve been engaging with for a while.
 They might be considering a job offer from you, or you might need to keep them engaged while that open requisition is on pause for a little while.

 Email template 3: The Office Hours

-The beauty of open office hours is that they do not require as much planning as other types of virtual events, and they are extremely versatile.
-The idea is to block out a time on a recruiter’s calendar, where they start a virtual conference, introduce themselves, and stay on the line to be available to answer any random questions that candidates might have about the company.
+The beauty of open office hours events is that they do not require as much planning as other types of virtual events and they are extremely versatile.
+The idea is to block out time on a recruiter’s calendar, where they start a virtual conference, introduce themselves and stay on the call to be available to answer any random questions that candidates might have about the company.

-They might get no questions at all, especially at the start, but that is totally fine—they can keep working as usual, but stay available throughout.
-It’s not a bad idea to solicit questions in advance of the office hours in order to quickstart the session with some material, and encourage the viewers to not be shy with their own questions.
+They might get no questions at all, especially at the start, but that is totally fine – the recruiter can keep working as usual, but stay available throughout the dedicated time slot.
+It’s not a bad idea to solicit questions in advance of the office hours in order to jumpstart the session with some material and encourage the viewers to not be shy with their own questions.

 Email template 4: The Industry Webinar

-An industry-focused webinar that helps candidates progress in their career or acquire new skills is an excellent way to build your brand equity while on lockdown.
+An industry-focused webinar that helps candidates progress in their career or acquire new skills is an excellent way to virtually build your brand equity.
 If you have to cancel hiring plans and do not want to progress your current pipeline further down the funnel, you can focus on keeping your company top of mind instead.

-For each of your usual target candidate populations, decide on a helpful professional learning topic and find an expert in your company who is willing to give away some valuable tips.
-This can be technical knowledge, places to go for more information, helpful tools for their field of work, or career progression advice that has helped them get where they are.
+For each of your usual target candidate populations, decide on a helpful professional learning topic and find a subject matter expert in your company who is willing to share some valuable tips.
+This could be technical knowledge, places to go for more information, helpful tools for their field of work, or career progression advice that has helped them get where they are.

-There are so many other ways to leverage virtual events platforms in recruiting.
-We talked about some of the more conventional ones, such as presentations or coffee chats, but you might have great opportunities to step off the beaten path depending on your industry and the products or services your company sells, such as livestreams of front-line workers if you are in an essential industry, or pandemic management-related Q&As if you are in the public sector or the health sector.
+There are so many other ways to utilize virtual events platforms in recruiting.
+We talked about some of the more conventional ones, such as presentations or coffee chats, but you might have great opportunities to step off the beaten path depending on your industry and the products or services your company sells.
+So don’t be afraid to get creative!